-Depending on the size of our operations, they are inspected once or twice a year by the Hanover Food Inspection Authority.
+Depending on the size of our facilities, they are inspected once or twice a year by the Hanover Food Inspection Authority.
 Furthermore, in cooperation with an external company, unannounced samples of surfaces in the refectories and cafeterias are taken to determine the hygiene status after cleaning work.

 Before closing times, all facilities are thoroughly cleaned and these cleanings are also checked by our ecotrophologists.

-Our menu is a central menu, which means that the same meal is offered in all refectories on the same day.
+Our menu is a central menu, which means that the same meal is offered in all canteens on the same day.
 The central menu is decided centrally at our main dining hall by the head of our production kitchen, an ecotrophologist and, in regular rotation, a cafeteria manager.
 This is necessary because a large part of the meals are pre-produced in our central kitchen.
-Different meal offers in the refectories would exceed the production capacities of our production kitchen.
+Different meal offers in the canteens would exceed the production capacities of our production kitchen.

 To avoid having to start from scratch, we work with a year-round menu in which some dishes are repeated according to season and popularity.